scarf-sh/docs/docs/funnel-stages.md

 - An existing paying customer of yours becomes very active with OSS, potentially indicating a downgrade before it actually happens

 - You begin to see more traffic to documents explaining data export by certain users

-## Analyze Your Business with Your Investors in Mind<a id="analyze-your-business-with-your-investors-in-mind"></a>

-Investors in the open-source space are constantly looking for more fine-grained metrics to indicate the potential success of their portfolio companies.
-Scarf Funnel data helps your current and prospective investors by letting you:

-- Provide more granular and higher-intent commercial data than just GitHub stars or community Slack members

-- Show the types of companies that are using your OSS and the level & length of usage

-- Identify with a good degree of confidence the companies that have incorporated your OSS in production

-- Identify trends that indicate your ideal customer profile

 ## Go Even Further with Your Outreach<a id="go-even-further-with-your-outreach"></a>